BestTimesToVisit.com Logo

 safety

-Kandy is generally safe, but be aware of your surroundings, especially in crowded areas like the market or near the Temple.
-Keep an eye on your belongings to avoid petty theft, and be cautious of overly friendly strangers offering unsolicited tours or 'special' deals – they might be scams.
-Stick to reputable tour operators if you book excursions.
+Kandy is generally safe, but be aware of your surroundings, especially in crowded areas like the market or bus station.
+Keep an eye on your belongings to avoid petty theft.
+If anyone seems overly persistent in offering tours or services, a polite but firm 'no, thank you' usually suffices.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.